 Many people decide to start their own business as a way to improve their lives.
 After all, having your own business can be extremely rewarding and profitable.
-But how do you get started?
+But how to become a business owner?

 We’ve put together this comprehensive guide detailing how to start your own business.
 It will take you through each step in the process of business creation, from registering your new business to launching and growing the business over time.